tblobaum/thenewworldpost.com/_posts/thomas/2022-03-01-the-university-of-nebraska-supports-fascists-who-are-sterilizing-billions-of-people.markdown

 >A conspiracy, also known as a plot, is a secret plan or agreement between persons (called conspirers or conspirators) for an unlawful or harmful purpose, such as murder or treason, especially with political motivation, while keeping their agreement secret from the public or from other people affected by it.
 In a political sense, conspiracy refers to a group of people united in the goal of usurping, altering or overthrowing an established political power.
 Depending on the circumstances, a conspiracy may also be a crime, or a civil wrong.
 The term generally implies wrongdoing or illegality on the part of the conspirators, as people would not need to conspire to engage in activities that were lawful and ethical, or to which no one would object.
 [2]

 It is worth mentioning that it is unclear what reasoning ability, knowledge or background is required to fully understand the points being made in this document.
-However evidence points that both the dumb and the smart have the best chance at fully grasping the information shared here, while average people are more often times left confused.
-In some cases a highly educated person is left confused while one without a high school diploma understands everything accurately.
-One can argue that, given the content, the confused are often white supremacists, who are not telling the truth, but that is not the case with everyone.
+One can argue that, given the content, the "confused" are often white supremacists, who are not telling the truth, but that is not the case with everyone.
+In any case there is a level of education requiredto understand it at all.

+The top article on Google when you search for "Nebraska Blackshirts" or "Blackshirts" is the following one which calls out the Blackshirts as likely to be the Blackshirts of history:

+<a href="https://thenewworldpost.com/nebraska/2022/01/01/its-probably-time-for-nebraska-to-retire-the-blackshirts-nickname.html" data-iframely-url></a>

 ## A.) Flags
 More than a few flags link the UNL Blackshirts to fascism.